 - a.
 Column "FY2008 Enacted" includes emergency funding for DHS enacted by Division E of P.L.
-110-161. b.
+110-161. - b.
+Does not include an additional \$27 million requested in the President's budget amendment transmitted to Congress on June 9th, 2008. - c.
 Does not include \$2,900 million in FY2008 emergency supplemental funding for Disaster Relief enacted by P.L.
-110-28. - c.
+110-28. - d.
 Per P.L.
-110-28, \$2,900 million in FY2008 emergency supplemental funding for Disaster Relief. - d.
-Funds derived from premium payments or transfers from the U.S. Treasury. e.
-Funds derived from NFIF transfers.
+110-28, \$2,900 million in FY2008 emergency supplemental funding for Disaster Relief. - e.
+Reflects transfers of \$91 million to FEMA Management and Administration, and \$15 million to DHS OIG. - f.
+Reflects transfers of \$43 million to FEMA Management and Administration, and \$16 million to DHS OIG. - g.
+Funds derived from premium payments or transfers from the U.S. Treasury. - h.
+Funds derived from NFIF transfers. - i.
+The Senate includes \$580,000 (or \$1 million) under FEMA Management and Administration for this activity. - j.
+Rescission of \$9 million in unobligated previously appropriated funds for Cerro Grande fire claims.

-Federal Emergency Management Agency (FEMA)88
+Federal Emergency Management Agency (FEMA)

 In the aftermath of Hurricane Katrina, Congress passed the Post-Katrina Emergency Management Reform Act (Title VI of P.L.
 109-295, the FY2007 DHS appropriations legislation) to address shortcomings identified in the reports published by congressional committees and the White House.
 Based on those reports and oversight hearings on many aspects of FEMA's performance during the hurricane season of 2005, the Post-Katrina Act expanded FEMA's responsibilities within the Department of Homeland Security and the agency's program authorities relevant to preparing for and responding to major disaster events.
-89 The FY2009 Administration request represents the Administration's attempt to focus on the growth of the FEMA workforce rather than discrete programs.
+The FY2009 Administration request represents the Administration's attempt to focus on the growth of the FEMA workforce rather than discrete programs.
 While Congress has shown increasing interest in FEMA's plans to implement a strategic approach to disaster housing and other disaster response, recovery, and mitigation capabilities reflected in the provisions of the Post-Katrina Reform Act, the FY2009 request places its greatest emphasis on expanding the FEMA workforce as shown in the increase for Management and Administration.
 How closely FEMA's expanded capacity addresses areas of congressional interest may be the central discussion of the 2009 budget season for the Agency.
 Table 14 provides account-level funding details for FY2008 and FY2009.

 President's FY2009 Request.
-FEMA's net budget authority of \$5,573 million for FY2009 is \$4,153 million below the FY2008 level.
+FEMA's net budget authority of \$5,573 million for FY2009 is \$4,133 million below the FY2008 level.
 Most of this difference is in the Disaster Relief Fund account which, during FY2008, received an emergency supplemental appropriation of \$2,900 million.
 The other substantial reductions are in the Office of Grant Programs which would receive a cut of \$1,598 million.
 Also, within FEMA's program areas there are requests below the FY2008 level for programs such as the flood map modernization fund and the Emergency Food and Shelter Program (EFSP).

 FEMA's FY2009 budget requests an increase of \$233 million to the Management and Administration account.
 Parts of this increase are dedicated to a series of improvements in information technology and logistical support.
-However, the great majority of the increase (\$184 million) would add 118 new positions in FEMA as well as transitioning 149 CORE (Cadre On-call Response Employees) positions into permanent slots.
+However, most of the increase (\$184 million) would go to adding 118 new positions in FEMA as well as transitioning 149 CORE (Cadre On-call Response Employees) positions into permanent slots.
 The CORE's are the multi-year temporary positions at FEMA dedicated to disaster-related work.